 This research set out to one primary question: how do chaplains communicate at work?
-From this study, the answer to the question would be that chaplains communicatively act as liaisons by accommodating to their different coworkers on a constant basis in their work environment.
-They not only communicate, but they are effectively able to fit into each work group that makes up the organization.
-In addition to that, chaplains used communication behaviors that help them relate to coworkers in different departments.
-Specifically, convergence and divergence was used to accommodate to different coworkers, patients, and their family members

-How do chaplains communicate in the workplace?
-Using the findings above, the research question can be answered by looking at the idea of hospital chaplains’ communication as upward and downward convergence.
-Chaplains establish relationships with patients, patients’ family, and coworkers from other departments by spending time talking with them and staying up-to-date on information available.
-As a result, these individuals are able to understand how their coworkers and patients can be served as well as possible.
-The idea of upward and downward convergence can be found in the research on communication accommodation theory, a theoretical framework often used in intercultural research, but also being applied to the workplace.
+From this study, the simple answer to the question would be that chaplains communicatively act as liaisons by accommodating to their different co-workers on a constant basis in their work environment.
+They not only communicate, but also they effectively fit into each organizational work group.
+Using the findings above, hospital chaplains communicate through upward and downward convergence.
+Chaplains establish relationships with patients, patients’ families, and co-workers from other departments by spending time talking with them and staying up-to-date on available information.
+As a result, these individuals are able to understand how to serve their co-workers and patients.

-One of the most common responses from chaplains was the reliance on morning meetings with the team for information and opportunities of communication between team members.
-This was a time where those who were on shift overnight could report, but also leave reports about anything else that happened.
-Other announcements from other departments are also given during that time or during other routine meetings.
+While not prevalent enough to create a theme, an important aspect of hospital chaplain communication involves a critical aspect of all organizational communication: meetings.
+When asked about their communication at work, almost all of them talked about relying on morning meetings with the team for information and communication opportunities among team members.
+Those on shift overnight could report, but also leave reports about anything else that happened.
 One chaplain explains how meetings are used.

 “We meet each morning.
-The chaplain that was on call the previous evening gives a report, so we meet each morning for a half-hour to debrief that chaplain, to find assignments, to carry on the work they did through the night, and then a general check-in time of what's going on.
-So that's each morning with the entire department.
+The chaplain that was on call the previous evening gives a report, so we meet each morning for a half-hour to debrief that chaplain, to find assignments, to carry on the work they did through the night, and then a general check-in time of what's going So that's each morning with the entire department.
 Once a week I have a staff meeting with chaplain's staff that does not include chaplain residents, so we have a weekly staff meeting.
 Once a month, we have a departmental staff meeting, and usually on those monthly meetings, I'll give 15 to 30 minutes to a hospital administrator to just educate about other areas of the hospital, what's going on, and, I don't know, environmental services, or security, or food services, or building and development, or development, or ...
 It keeps us plugged in throughout the house.”
 [Spencer, Lines 65-75]

 Another chaplain describes the monthly meeting process and the information exchanged.
 The passing of information from management to staff is explained.